-- 25% assignments (assignments are due roughly every three weeks; late assignments are penalized 5% per day, for a maximum of 7 days; in the event of illness, you must fill out the FAS accommodation form) - · 25% midterm (midterm during lecture time) - 50% final exam (during the final exam schedule)
+- 25% assignments (assignments are due roughly every three weeks; late assignments are penalized 5% per day, for a maximum of 7 days; in the event of illness, a doctor's note is required) - 30% midterms (2 midterms during lecture time) - 45% final exam (during the final exam schedule)

-The midterm will be in-person during lecture time.
+All midterms will be in-person during lecture time.
 More details on the format and allowances will be given as the semester progresses.

-The above marking scheme is tentative and may change.
+The above marking scheme is tentative and may change, especially if online-only teaching becomes necessary.